Greece prepares reform bill, lenders seek concessions

 It was not immediately clear if the government planned to cede more ground on such issues in this week's talks.

-One official said the government would try to break the deadlock on the labor market by pushing back its plan to raise the minimum wage, a move the lenders oppose.
+One official said the government would try to break the deadlock on the labour market by pushing back its plan to raise the minimum wage, a move the lenders oppose.

 Deputy Labour Minister Dimitris Stratoulis reiterated that Athens would not agree to demands for further pension cuts.

-"Our government is making every possible effort right now to have a positive deal, which will respect our program, which will respect the main principle of our program since we took power, which is to put a brake on wage and pension cuts," he told Mega TV.
+"Our government is making every possible effort right now to have a positive deal, which will respect our programme, which will respect the main principle of our programme since we took power, which is to put a brake on wage and pension cuts," he told Mega TV.

 The draft bill is expected to be discussed at a cabinet meeting in Athens on Thursday, a finance ministry official said.
 Once approved, it would then be debated in parliament.